 What is user-centered design (UCD)?

-In my opinion, a problem that holds some User Experience (UX) professionals back a bit is that we have a lot of UX terminology arguments.
+One problem that can hold some User Experience (UX) professionals back a bit is that there are frequent terminology arguments in the field.

 What is user-centered design?